High-throughput nanofluidic device for one-dimensional confined detection of single fluorophores: Acknowledgement

-The supporting information contains the description of integrating the nanochannels to electrodes, design of the nanofludic device, carbon nanodots cation-pi interaction behaviour, 2fFCS measured 1D diffusion of single Atto 488 fluorophores and electro-osmotic flow of single DNA molecules at different electric fields.

-\subsection{Acknowledgement}
+\section{Acknowledgement}

-S.G. thanks the International Max Planck Research School for Physics of Biological and Complex Systems and the Ministry of Science and Culture (Lower Saxony) for awarding an Excellence Stipend/MWK Ph.D. scholarship.
-The work presented here was carried out at the research group of Prof. J\"org Enderlein.
+SG thanks the International Max Planck Research School for Physics of Biological and Complex Systems and the Ministry of Science and Culture (Lower Saxony) for awarding an Excellence Stipend/MWK PhD scholarship.
+The work presented here was carried out at the research group of Prof J\"org Enderlein.
 The authors thank the internal funding from the University of G\"ottingen associated to the Third Institute of Physics for this project.
-Lastly, the authors are extremely grateful to Prof. Enderlein for providing enormous amount of critical scientific advices.
+Lastly, the authors are extremely grateful to Prof Enderlein for providing plenty of scientific advice.
+Dr Mitja Platen and Ditter Hille has supported us in AFM and building the SAEBD stages, respecitively.
+Authors also thank Xuxing Lu (Single Molecule Optics Group, Leiden) for suggestions on the simulations.

-\subsection{Authors Contribution}
+\section{Authors Contribution}

-S.G. has written the manuscript, conceptualised the idea of nanofabrication, prepared the nanofluidic device, performed all the measurements and numerical fitting presented in this paper.
-S.G. and N.K. have performed intial measurements together (not presented here).
-N.K. have modified the fitting routine provided by Prof. J\"org Enderlein and I.G.
-I.G. has supervised the project and provided all necessary scientific advices.
-All the authors have read and made adequate correction in the manuscripts.
+SG has written the manuscript, conceptualised the idea of nanofabrication, prepared the nanofluidic device, performed all the measurements and numerical fitting presented in this paper.
+SG and NK have performed initial measurements together.
+NK has modified the fitting routine provided by Prof J\"org Enderlein and IG.
+IG has supervised the project and provided scientific advice.
+All the authors have read and made adequate corrections in the manuscripts.